Fire engulfs Northern California town, leveling businesses

 Fire engulfs Northern California town, leveling businessesNew

 GREENVILLE, Calif.
 (AP) — A fast-moving wildfire has engulfed a Northern California town, leveling much of the downtown and several homes.
-The Dixie Fire tore through the Greenville on Wednesday evening, destroying businesses and homes as the sky was cast in an orange glow.
+The Dixie Fire tore through the Greenville on Wednesday evening, destroying businesses and homes in the town that dates to the Gold Rush.
 A photographer on assignment for The Associated Press described seeing a gas station, hotel and local bar burned to the ground in the town of 800 people.
-The 3-week-old fire has grown to over 428 square miles across Plumas and Butte counties.
+The three-week-old fire has grown to over 428 square miles across Plumas and Butte counties.
+Fire spokesman Mitch Matlow says the trees, grass and brush were so dry that any ember would start a new fire.